 H: If the concept of A/RL is accepted, then the above problem is eliminated

+JAMAICA: Endorses the rationale that due to variations between samples from two similar lots on account of measurement error, a rejection of one sample is possible.
+Hence as stated, once sampling and measurement uncertainties are correctly accounted for, both parties would be able to understand the implications of decisions which are made after product assessment.

 Principle 4: Consumers' Risk and Producers' Risk

 Whenever food is sampled and tested, the probability of wrongly accepting or wrongly rejecting a lot or consignment affects both exporters and importers and can never be entirely eliminated.
 The Consumers' Risk and Producers' Risk should be evaluated and controlled, preferably using methodology described in internationally recognized standards.